Bladder Cancer Treatment in Delhi – Expert Care by Dr. Ajay Sharma

 A family history of bladder cancer or inherited genetic changes may increase the likelihood of developing the disease.

-Diagnosis of Bladder Cancer in Delhi
+Diagnosis/Test of Bladder Cancer in Delhi

 Accurate diagnosis is important before starting bladder cancer surgery in Delhi.
 Doctors use urine tests, endoscopic procedures, and imaging scans to confirm the cancer type, stage, and spread.
 This helps the best bladder cancer specialist in Delhi choose the right treatment plan.